mrdoob/three.js/threejs/lessons/threejs-materials.md

 material.color.setRGB(r, g, b)   // where r, g, and b are 0 to 1
 ```

-And at creation time you and pass either a hex number or a CSS string
+And at creation time you can pass either a hex number or a CSS string

 ```
 const m1 = new THREE.MeshBasicMaterial({color: 0xFF0000});         // red